AbuTalha3/my-react-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for sharing their provision of oppertunity.
+I would like to thank Microverse for sharing their provision of oppertunity.This replica was originally designed by Nelson Sakwa in Behance, I am thankful to the author of this design.

 <!-- LICENSE -->